salanisor/buildah-rootless-containers-openshift/README.md

 oc adm policy add-scc-to-user anyuid -z buildah-sa
 ~~~

+This will give the container `cap_kill`, `cap_setgid`, and `cap_setuid` capabilities which are extras compared to the restricted SCC.
+Note that `cap_kill` is dropped by the DeploymentConfig, but the two others are required to execute commands with different user ids as an image is built.

+With this in place, when you get the Pod running, its YAML state will contain:

 #### Create DeploymentConfig

 This is a simple DC just to get the container running.